 Not only does chilli oil make this dish appetizing, it also provides the key flavour: hot and super aromatic.
 I highly recommend that you make the chilli oil from scratch.
 It’s a versatile condiment that goes with many Chinese dishes.
 If you are passionate about Sichuan cuisine, it’s essential to have it in your cupboard.
-I have written a post on “Make your own chilli oil” and you can find detailed instruction there (with video).
+Check out my post on “Make your own chilli oil” in which you can find detailed instruction and a tutorial video).

 Sichuan mouth-watering chicken is more than just a “hot” dish.
 It has a sophisticated, multi-layered taste: garlicky, gingery, umami (from the fresh chicken stock), savoury (from soy sauce), sour (from Chinese rice vinegar), sweet, nutty (from peanuts & sesame) and mouth-numbing (from Sichuan pepper).